 Pearls are another beloved gem used in timeless jewelry pieces.
 They have a fascinating origin story, as pearls are produced when a mollusk creates layers of a material called nacre around an irritant in its shell.
 In the wild, these pearls were primarily found in the Persian Gulf; however, according to the American Gem Society, it is now extremely rare to find natural pearls because nearly all of them have been harvested.
 So, in order to continue creating pearls, there are now pearl farms where mollusks undergo a delicate surgical procedure by a technician to inject a nucleus that will turn into a pearl.

 There are a lot of parallels to diamond creation here!
 For example, the Better Diamond Initiative shares an in-depth analysis here on how the supply of Earth-mined diamonds is dwindling — and may run out as soon as 2030!
-Luckily, scientific breakthroughs in the past few years have ensured that lab-grown diamonds are a sustainable solution to this problem.
-There is also a parallel in the creation process: just as a pearl is cultured by a human initially and then grows into its natural structure, the same is true in lab-grown diamonds.
+Luckily, scientific breakthroughs in the past few years have ensured that lab-grown diamonds (New Grown Diamond)are a sustainable solution to this problem.
+There is also a parallel in the creation process: just as a pearl is cultured by a human initially and then grows into its natural structure, the same is true in lab-grown diamonds (New Grown Diamond).
 A human begins the process with a carbon “seed”, and then science continues the creation process until you have a diamond with the exact same chemical structure as an Earth-mined diamond.
 The key thing to point out here, though, is that there is no stigma around pearls that are cultured in a pearl farm.
 Consumers wisely recognize that there is no legitimate difference in a cultured pearl or a wild-grown pearl; they look the same, they are both “real”, and of course, they both have value.
 The same is true for lab-grown and mined diamonds, and we’re glad that consumers are breaking free from the deceptive marketing practices of the past and realizing that lab-grown diamonds are indeed real diamonds.

 What is the difference between lab grown and Earth-mined diamonds?